 The subcompact semi-auto handgun market has become considerably more crowded over the last few years.
 These days every gun manufacturer under the sun has filled out their product lines with small pistols perfect for concealed carry.
 Despite this crowded marketplace, a new company named Honor Defense thinks their Honor Guard pistol is a sales-winning concealed carry semi-auto 9mm handgun — and they’ve priced it to move.
 At first blush, Honor Guard’s new gun looks like just about any other polymer-framed compact 9mm handgun.
 But there are some distinct differences . . .

-The HG9SC slide boasts cocking serrations both fore and aft — something missing from similar offerings from major competitors.
+The HG9SC stainless-steel slide boasts cocking serrations both fore and aft — something missing from similar offerings from major competitors.
 I personally don’t use forward cocking serrations often but I love having the option.

-Moving a south on the gun we get to the frame proper, which is made (as is the style these days) from polymer.
+Moving south on the gun we get to the frame proper, which is made (as is the style these days) from polymer.
 That makes for a very lightweight yet strong gun.
 The grip’s got some serious stippling; enabling a secure grip that isn’t aggressive enough to shred your skin.